News: Closure of the eCRF platform:

 There is no financial compensation for participation.
 Participation in the study is completely voluntary.

-Centers will be supported by national coordinators and SC members regarding EC submission process, according to local regulations
+Centers were supported by national coordinators and SC members regarding EC submission process, according to local regulations

 Principal Investigator: Pr Maurizio Cecconi MD, PhD